aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 Following that analogy, the expressions are like this function, or more precisely like the expression `a ** 2` in the function.
 Binding contexts are like the objects used to bind the function.
 That is given 2 different binding context, same expression can produce different results, when evaluated.
-Scope, as said before, wraps the binding context.
+Scope, as said before, wraps the binding context, almost like the scope in JavaScript.
 The need to have this wrapper over the binding context is explained in later sections.

 ### How to access the scope and the binding context?

 Aurelia pipeline injects a `$controller` property to every custom element, custom attribute, and template controllers.
-This property can be used access the scope, and binding context.
+This property can be used to access the scope, and binding context.
 Let us consider the following example.

 {% code title="App.ts" %}